nuts-foundation/nuts-node/README.rst

 Distributed registry for storing and querying health care providers their vendors and technical endpoints.

+See the `documentation <https://nuts-node.readthedocs.io/en/latest/>`_ for how to set up, integrate and use the Nuts node.

 .. image:: https://circleci.com/gh/nuts-foundation/nuts-node.svg?style=svg
     :target: https://circleci.com/gh/nuts-foundation/nuts-node
     :alt: Build Status